 In the case of Diabetes Mellitus, the diagnosis typically involves biomarkers such as glycosylated hemoglobin (A1C) and fasting plasma glucose (FPG).
 While FPG tests are cost-effective, A1C testing, a primary biomarker for diabetes, is more expensive and complex.
 Despite its widespread use, particularly in non-risk groups, A1C testing presents significant challenges.
-Medical guidelines, including those from the American Diabetes Association (ADA), recommend using both A1C and FPG, along with oral glucose tolerance tests, especially in cases of gestational diabetes, for a comprehensive assessment.
+Medical guidelines, including those from the American Diabetes Association (ADA), recommend using both A1C and FPG, along with oral glucose tolerance tests, especially in cases of gestational diabetes \cite{kotzaeridi2021characteristics}, for a comprehensive assessment.

-In the area of disease diagnosis and screening, statistical and machine learning models, leveraging clinical variables, show promise as a tool in the identification of high-risk individuals.
+In disease diagnosis and screening, statistical and machine learning models, leveraging clinical variables, show promise as a tool in the identification of high-risk individuals.
 These predictive models can stratify patients effectively, allowing for personalized clinical approaches in line with precision medicine.
 However, their predictive power can vary across different patient demographics and in real-world applications with limited sample sizes, which poses challenges in accurately determining patients' glucose status.